 Reasons for Ordering a CPK Blood Test

 Medical professionals can request a CPK blood test, also known as a creatine phosphokinase isoenzyme test, for a variety of reasons.
-The primary purposes of this test are to detect muscle injury and problems, determine genetic predispositions to muscular dystrophy through multiplex polymerase chain reaction (PCR), screen patients for deletions in the dystrophin gene using ultrasonography, and perform preoperative evaluations on dystrophic patients with electrocardiography and pulmonary function tests as part of their hematologic workup.
+The main goals of this test are to find muscle damage and problems, use multiplex polymerase chain reaction (PCR) to find out if a person is genetically more likely to have muscular dystrophy, use ultrasonography to look for deletions in the dystrophin gene in patients, and do electrocardiography and pulmonary function tests on dystrophic patients before surgery as part of their hematologic workup.
+This test may also be ordered if a patient is experiencing symptoms such as muscle pain, muscle weakness, or muscle cramps, as these could be indicative of muscle-related issues.

 Diagnosing Muscle Injuries